 - An up-to-date CV of the nominee (1 – 3 A4 page maximum length)

-- A letter of recommendation from the nominator (500 words maximum length)
+- A letter of recommendation from the nominator (500 words maximum length).
+The relationship between nominator and nominee should be stated in the letter

 - A supporting letter of recommendation from a referee (500 words maximum length).
-This could be from the nominee’s postdoc, PhD supervisor, or academic mentor for instance
+This could be from the nominee’s academic mentor, PhD supervisor, or postdoc for instance.
+The relationship between referee and nominee should be stated in the letter

 - The nominator must confirm that to the best of their knowledge, their nominee’s professional standing is as such that there is no confirmed or potential impediment to them receiving the Lectureship